nginxinc/nginx-wiki/source/modules/memc.rst

   $ PATH=/path/to/your/nginx-with-memc-module:$PATH prove -r t

-You need to terminate any Nginx processes before running the test suite if you have changed the Nginx server binary.
+You need to terminate any NGINX processes before running the test suite if you have changed the NGINX server binary.

 Either `LWP::UserAgent <http://search.cpan.org/perldoc?LWP::UserAgent>`_ or
 `IO::Socket <http://search.cpan.org/perldoc?IO::Socket>`_